soodoku/tldr/summaries/27_noise.md

 5. When people disagree on made-up cases, you can imagine that in the real world people get opportunity to get additional data that allows them to narrow their disagreements.

+6. chapter 25 cites three things and one of them is (no data here): https://sloanreview.mit.edu/article/a-structured-approach-to-strategic-decisions/ the second one is https://www.jstor.org/stable/255641 (it analyzes data at a group level and there are 60 groups and 3 treatment conditions.)
+The third citation is to an entire book ('Fear of judging...').
+Citations to think pieces in Harvard Business Review (10 citations in total based on a keyword search) and books like 'Work Rules!' dot other chapters.

 ### Why does 'noise' go unnoticed in the insurance company?

 1. Motivated reasoning: